 During the ReceptIVFity-I trial (2014-2016), the results of earlier single-center clinical studies have been optimized in a multicenter setting.
 For this study 300 patients were included originating from 8 Dutch IVF clinics.
 A secondary purpose of the ReceptIVFity-I trial design was to technically compare different high-throughput platform technologies in order to choose the one most suitable for the ReceptIVFity test.
 These technologies enable personalized, quick, robust and specific predictions.
 The outcome of the ReceptIVFity-I trial clearly demonstrates the capacities of the urogenital microbiome composition as a predictor for pregnancy outcome after IVF/ICSI.

 Before the start the IVF or ICSI treatment, the patient will collect some mucus from the vagina using a swab from the test pack.
 After collecting the sample, she will place the cotton swab in the tube with liquid that has been provided and give this tube to the physician.
 The tube with the sample will then be sent to the laboratory.
 In the laboratory, the bacterial DNA collected from this sample will be analyzed – quantitatively and qualitatively – and will determine the woman’s individual microbiome profile.
-The physician will be sent back the result from the lab within 7 working days and will discuss the results with the patient.
+The physician can check the result from the lab within 7 working days here and will discuss the results with the patient.

 The ReceptIVFity test determines the profile of the bacterial balance in the vagina and can result in a low, medium or high score.